Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb ('Get') and resource ('full detail for a specific parliamentary bill'), specifying it returns sponsors, current stage, long title, summary, and Royal Assent date.
-It distinguishes from sibling tools like 'bills_search_bills' by focusing on detailed retrieval of a single bill rather than searching multiple bills.
+The description clearly states the tool gets full detail for a specific parliamentary bill and lists the returned data (sponsors, stage, long title, summary, Royal Assent date).
+It distinguishes itself from sibling tools like 'bills_search_bills' which is for searching.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.